Preparing for the Upgrade

 - Launch the intranet site and browse to the Admin Setup screen.

-- The scheduled task may be missing.
+- If you migrated from ColdFusion the scheduled task will be missing.
 Click the [create] button to configure this in the Railo Web Administrator.

 - Verify web services are working and your maintenance expiry is up to date by running the scheduled task.

 - Check to see if any patches are available for 13.0 (It is recommended you apply these once the search indexing is complete)

 - If you migrated to a new server: Navigate to the intranet on the new server using the URL you will be directing users to going forward.
 Go to Admin > Setup > look at the Web Location.
 If you see any messages about the web location not matching, click 'update locations' to update all link references to the old server and point them to the new one.